The European Socialist Network

 PES Women is the party’s women’s organisation led by Zita Gurmai MEP (Hungary).

-The youth organisation of the PES - YES -Young European Socialists - was founded in 1992 and is chaired by Laura Slimani (PS, France), President of the Mouvement des jeunes socialistes (MJS), which is the political organisation of the French Socialist Youth.
+The youth organisation of the PES - YES -Young European Socialists - was founded in 1992 and is chaired by João Albuquerque (PS, Portugal), Member of the National Executive

 S&D - Progressive Alliance of Socialists & Democrats in the European Parliament